-In the first quarter 2001, we increased our allowance for doubtful accounts to \$925,000 from \$577,000 at December 31, 2000, principally due to an increase in accounts receivable.
+In the six months ended June, 30, 2001, we increased our allowance for doubtful accounts to \$1,178,000 from \$577,000 at December 31, 2000, principally due to an increase in accounts receivable and deteriorating aging due to slower collections.
 We base our allowance for doubtful accounts on specifically identified known doubtful accounts plus a general reserve for potential future doubtful accounts.
 We adjust our allowance for doubtful accounts when accounts previously reserved have been collected.